jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ____
 Entries are used to capture input from the user.
 They take a single parameter - a title.

-There are four special-case Entries:
+There are five special-case Entries:

 * NumericEntry - this only allows numbers to be typed in - always returns a float.
 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.